DahnM20/ai-flow-docs/blog/2024-12-04-minimax-video-template-guide.md

 ## Introducing the MiniMax Video-01 Model

-The MiniMax Video-01 model is designed to generate six-second videos in a remarkably short amount of time—video processing often takes just 3 to 5 seconds.
+The MiniMax Video-01 model is designed to generate six-second videos in a short amount of time—video processing often takes just 3 to 5 minutes.
 In the AI-FLOW platform, this model is accessible through the Replicate Node, or you can start with the dedicated template.

 MiniMax Video-01 offers excellent video quality, responsiveness to input descriptions, and efficiency.
 It's an ideal choice for marketers, content creators, developers, and data scientists looking to create engaging multimedia content quickly.